wexa0/PerfectFit-Genetic-Algorithm/README.md

 ---

-## 🏆 Key Features
-- **Outfit Optimization** 🔍: The GA selects the best outfit combination based on user inputs.
-- **Customizable Preferences** 💡: Users can input dress code, color palette, comfort level, and budget.
-- **Fitness Evaluation** 💪: The system evaluates each outfit using a weighted fitness function.
-- **Genetic Algorithm** 🧬: Implements selection, crossover, mutation, and replacement operations to evolve the population.
-- **Efficient Selection** 🎯: The binary tournament selection ensures the best solutions are chosen for the next generation.

----

 ## 💻 Technology Stack
 - **Programming Language:** Python
 - **Algorithm:** Genetic Algorithm (GA) using 2-point crossover, mutation, binary tournament selection, and replacement.